 By Michelle Y. Loh

 The influence of western oil painting practices on contemporary artists in China has been an on-going subject of discourse.
-The first solo New York presence of artist Zhang Chunhua at Time Arts offers an insightful perspective on the social and political realities in China.
+The first solo New York presence of artist Zhang Chunhua at Time Gallery offers an insightful perspective on the social and political realities in China.

 Artist Zhang Chunhua was born in Anhui, and he studied painting at China’s Central Academy of Fine Arts in Beijing.
 Since leaving his hometown, Zhang has found himself at the receiving end of the disruption and uncertainty which has been a disconcerting aspect of China’s centrally planned urban development and political restructuring.
 Zhang, like many other artists in Beijing, was caught up in a 'lurry of dislocation — forced to move his home- turned-studio three times.
 This experience became one resource and inspiration for Zhang’s artistic practice.
 By turning his rough and simple painting style to images that are mundane, sometimes theatrical, and inexplicably anxious, Zhang prods viewers to sense the uneasiness of being upended, of becoming untethered from history.